 The direct British Airways flight from London Gatwick to Lima has, almost overnight, made Peru a very viable destination.
 Long gone are the days of layovers in Madrid or Miami.
 Lima is a vibrant and colourful city.
 It is full of history and wonderful food.
 My first taste of Peruvian ceviche and Peruvian local-brewed beer was wonderful.
-It was the perfect was to shake off a long flight from London.
+It was perfect to shake off a long flight from London.
 After a city tour, we headed to downtown Lima from Jiron de La Union to Lima’s main square.
 I’d highly recommend a visit to Museo Larco Herrera.
 We were all amazed by its unique collection of ceramics, textiles, precious metals and mummies.
 A perfect preamble to our experience in Cusco.

 The Sacred Valley and Machu Picchu